TUW-GEO/pytesmo/docs/Read_H_SAF_images.rst

     (3120, 7680)

-In our case only one image is in the folder so the loop exits after this image is read The data has higher resolution but it already comes as a 2D image.
+In our case only one image is in the folder so the loop exits after this image is read.

+The data has higher resolution but it already comes as a 2D image.

 Let's plot it.

 .. code:: python